freenas/freenas-docs/userguide/intro.rst

   information.
 The :command:`-G` switch has been removed as the system no longer uses GRUB.

+* These switches have been added to :ref:`arcstat`: :command:`-a` for displaying all available statistics and :command:`-p` for displaying raw numbers without suffixes.

 These screen options have changed:

 * The :guilabel:`ATA Security User`, :guilabel:`SED Password`, and